 - A. Guests must abide by all Housing and Residence Life and University policies.
 Licensees are responsible for their guests' behavior and for any damage caused by their guests (Article 5, Section 42007 of Title 5, California Code of Regulations). - B. Residents have the basic right to privacy in their assigned room.
-It is the responsibility of the Licensee who plans to have a guest to inform their housemates and/or roommates prior to the guest's arrival, and to gain approval from their housemates and the Office of Housing and Residence Life.
-Guests are not allowed in apartments or bedrooms between the hours of midnight-9 a.m. unless they are registered and approved in advance. - C. Licensees shall secure approval from the Housing Office one week prior to permitting any guests to make overnight use of any housing facilities such as but not limited to, sleeping or shower facilities, or other facilities generally made available only to licensees (Article 5, Section 42005 of Title 5, California Code of Regulations). - Failure by Licensee to secure approval for overnight guests shall be grounds for disciplinary action [Article 5, Section 42014 of Title five (5), California Code of Regulations] including being charged the daily rate for each day that a non-approved guest resides in Licensee's apartment.
+It is the responsibility of the Licensee who plans to have a guest to inform their housemates and/or roommates prior to the guest's arrival, and to gain approval from their housemates.
+Guests are not allowed in apartments or bedrooms between the hours of midnight-9 a.m. unless they are registered and approved in advance. - i.
+Failure by Licensee to secure approval for overnight guests shall be grounds for disciplinary action [Article 5, Section 42014 of Title five (5), California Code of Regulations] including being charged the daily rate for each day that a non-approved guest resides in Licensee's apartment.
 A Licensee may have no more than two approved guests.
-The length of stay for any guest cannot exceed three (3) consecutive nights in a month and no more than nine (9) nights total per semester.

-D. Guests who have their pets with them are restricted from entering apartments, rooms, and any residential buildings.
-Limitations: Each resident is allowed a maximum of two (2) Guests
+The length of stay for any guest cannot exceed three (3) consecutive nights in a month and no more than nine (9) nights total per semester. - C. Guests who have pets with them are restricted from entering apartments, rooms, and any residential buildings. - D. At no point should guests be left unattended by their host Licensee.
+Guests should be in the company of the host Licensee at all times, including but not limited to: individual bedrooms, apartments, and common areas within Residence Life. - E. Limitations: Each resident is allowed a maximum of two (2) Guests - 1.
+For Housing Phase I and II, there shall be no more than eight (8) people, including licensees, allowed in a two-bedroom apartment/patio at any given time.
+No more than sixteen (16) people, including licensees, are allowed in a four (4) bedroom apartment/patio at any given time.

-- 1. For Housing Phase I and II, there shall be no more than eight (8) people, including licensees, allowed in a two-bedroom apartment/patio at any given time.
-No more than sixteen (16) people, including licensees, are allowed in a four (4) bedroom apartment/patio at any given time. - 2.
-For GEA apartments there shall be no more than four (4) people including the licensees in the one and two-bedroom apartments and no more than six (6) people including the licensees in the suite-style apartments. - 3.
+- 2. For GEA apartments there shall be no more than four (4) people including the licensees in the one and two-bedroom apartments and no more than six (6) people including the licensees in the suitestyle apartments. - 3.
 For South Village, there shall be no more than four (4) people in one room at any given time.